rhysd/actionlint/README.md

    |                 ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-## Why?

-- **Running a workflow is time consuming.** You need to push the changes and wait until the workflow runs on GitHub even if
-  it contains some trivial mistakes. [act][] is useful to debug the workflow locally.
-But it is not suitable for CI and still
-  time consuming when your workflow gets larger.
-- **Checks of workflow files by GitHub are very loose.** It reports no error even if unexpected keys are in mappings
-  (meant that some typos in keys).
-And also it reports no error when accessing to property which is actually not existing.
-  For example `matrix.foo` when no `foo` is defined in `matrix:` section, it is evaluated to `null` and causes no error.
-- **Some mistakes silently break a workflow.** Most common case I saw is specifying missing property to cache key.
-In the
-  case cache silently does not work properly but a workflow itself runs without error.
-So you might not notice the mistake
-  forever.

 ## Quick start

 Install `actionlint` command by downloading [the released binary][releases] or by Homebrew or by `go install`.
 See